codenaud/bookmark-landing-page/README.md

 ## Acknowledgments

-Sprint 01.2 is made possible by the amazing IT Academy community and its vibrant Discord group.
+This project would not have been possible without the incredible community of developers and designers who continually inspire and support each other.

 ## About Me